Natural products have already caught the attention of the average consumer. Now it’s just a matter of pointing it out to them in your store.

 “Using natural displays is a great way to draw the consumer’s eye: wooden display stands, farm baskets, bamboo baskets and bins,” Kristen Smith, brand ambassador of Planet Dog, said.
 “Using signage to call out a natural section or display helps the consumer to see those items easily and immediately.
 Feature natural and/or eco-friendly products near the front of the store to immediately alert the consumer that you have a selection to choose from.
 A trained staff can answer questions from consumers eager to find sustainable and natural products.”

-Sara Phillips, the strategic brand manager of Pet Naturals of Vermont, said the interest is already there from consumers.
+Sara Phillips, the strategic brand manager of

 “Consumers are already looking for natural products, so simply pointing out a ‘natural solution’ will perk the interest of your consumer,” Phillips said.
 “Featuring natural products on an end cap or stand-alone display will also draw their interest.”